douglaspasqualin/Bench-20-STM/README.md

 `$ Rscript MemoryInfo.R fileName.txt`

 In the folder [PaperData/Sect.
 4.1](PaperData/Sect.%204.1) there are two files used to generate the data in the paper (Table 2).
-Due to the large size of the other files, some of them more than 1 GiB, we cannot put all on the github.
+Due to the large size of the other files, some of them more than 1 GiB, we can not put all of them in this repository.

 ## Section 4.2 (Stability across different executions)
 To be able to reproduce this experiment, it is necessary to use the modified tinySTM and STAMP benchmark available in the folder [2.Sharing Behavior](2.Sharing%20Behavior).
-Under this folder, type:
+In this folder, type:
 ```
 $ cd stamp
 $ ./runDefaultParam.sh NUMBER_EXECUTIONS NUMBER_THREADS
 ```

-In the paper, we have used 64 threads and 10 executions.
+In the paper, we used 64 threads and 10 executions.
 For each STAMP application and for each execution, a .csv file will be generated with the communication matrix.
 We have used those matrices to calculate the MSE and generate the graphs.

 To calculate the MSE of all .csv files in a folder, use the script [CalcMSE.R](Scripts/CalcMSE.R), available in the folder [Scripts](Scripts).

-* PS1: This script is configured to generate the MSE for 64 threads.
+* Note: This script is configured to generate the MSE for 64 threads.
 To change it, edit the line [57](Scripts/CalcMSE.R#L57).
-* PS2: It is necessary more than one csv per application in order to calculate the MSE.
+* Note: It is necessary more than one csv per application in order to calculate the MSE.

 The script will generate a file _mseCalculated.txt_, that can be used for input to generate the graphic.
 Use the script [BoxPlot.R](Scripts/BoxPlot.R) to generate the graphic.